ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 - `ltpa_user_attribute_static_value` (String) Specify the fixed value for the attribute.
 If the value contains <tt>$ : %</tt> characters, they are escaped.
 - `ltpa_user_attribute_type` (String) Specify the type of attribute.
   - Choices: `static`, `xpath`
-- `ltpa_user_attribute_x_path_value` (String) Specify the XPath expression to find the value for the attribute.
+- `ltpa_user_attribute_xpath_value` (String) Specify the XPath expression to find the value for the attribute.
 The expression is evaluated against the input message at run time.
 The result is the value of the attribute.

 <a id="nestedatt--result--map_credentials"></a>